synackchoo/FancyListener/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Node.js Version](https://img.shields.io/badge/node-%3E%3D14.0.0-brightgreen)](https://nodejs.org/)

 FancyListener is a security research tool that provides a real-time web dashboard for reviewing and auditing postMessage listeners found on web applications.
+Creates a localized web service that displays and organizes listeners by domain.
+From the dashboard you can export to a JSON file allowing for further analysis with other tools.

+** REQUIRES FancyTracker **

 It's designed to work seamlessly with the [FancyTracker browser extension](https://github.com/Zeetaz/FancyTracker-FF) for comprehensive security analysis.

 ## ✨ Features